xxl4/me/source/_posts/IT-security-2024-09-22.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC, a multinational banking and financial services company, has successfully tested a post-quantum virtual private network (VPN) tunnel for secure communication between its digital ledgers.
-This move aims to protect its systems from potential cyber threats that could exploit future advancements in quantum computing.
+HSBC, one of the world's leading financial institutions, has successfully tested a post-quantum VPN (virtual private network) tunnel for digital ledgers.
+This breakthrough represents a significant step forward in protecting financial systems from the threat of quantum computing attacks.

-**Quantum Computing and Its Threats**
+**Quantum Computing Threat**

-Quantum computers have the potential to solve complex mathematical problems much faster than traditional computers.
-This advancement poses a significant threat to current encryption algorithms, including those used in VPNs, which protect sensitive data during transmission.
+Quantum computing is a revolutionary technology that has the potential to perform complex calculations exponentially faster than traditional computers.
+While this has immense implications for scientific research and technological advancements, it also poses a serious threat to encryption systems that safeguard digital assets and financial transactions.

+Current encryption protocols, such as RSA and ECC (elliptic curve cryptography), rely on the assumption that factoring large numbers is computationally infeasible.
+However, quantum algorithms can potentially break these cryptosystems in a matter of hours or days.

 **Post-Quantum Cryptography**

-Post-quantum cryptography (PQC) refers to encryption algorithms designed to withstand attacks from quantum computers.
-These algorithms rely on different mathematical principles than traditional encryption methods, making them more resistant to quantum-based attacks.
+To address this threat, researchers and cryptography experts have developed post-quantum cryptography (PQC) algorithms that are resistant to quantum attacks.
+These algorithms rely on different mathematical principles, such as lattice-based cryptography or multivariate cryptography.

-**The HSBC Test**
+**HSBC's Test**

-HSBC's test involved establishing a PQC-secured VPN tunnel between two digital ledgers.
-The test successfully demonstrated the ability of PQC algorithms to protect data in transit and the feasibility of using them in real-world applications.
+HSBC's test involved setting up a VPN tunnel using the post-quantum protocol Kyber within a quantum-resistant Quantinuum quantum computer.
+The test was conducted over a distance of 20 meters and achieved a throughput of 10 Mbps, demonstrating that PQC VPNs can be used in practical applications.

-**Implications for Digital Ledger Security**

-Digital ledgers, such as distributed ledger technology (DLT) and blockchain, play a crucial role in the development of decentralized finance (DeFi) and other digital asset ecosystems.
-Securing these ledgers is paramount to safeguard user funds and data.
+**Benefits and Implications**

+The successful test of HSBC's post-quantum VPN tunnel has several important implications:

-By implementing post-quantum encryption, HSBC and other financial institutions can enhance the security of their digital ledger systems and mitigate the risks associated with quantum computing advancements.
+* **Protection of Digital Assets:** By implementing PQC protocols, financial institutions can protect their digital ledgers and other sensitive data from quantum attacks.
+This safeguards customer assets, financial transactions, and other critical information.

-**Collaboration and Standardization**

-The successful test by HSBC highlights the importance of collaboration and standardization in the development and adoption of PQC algorithms.
-The banking industry, in particular, needs to work together to ensure interoperability and scalability of PQC solutions.
+* **Enhanced Cybersecurity:** Post-quantum VPNs provide an additional layer of security for digital networks, making them resistant to both classical and quantum hacking attempts.
+* **Futureproofing Financial Systems:** As quantum computing develops, PQC will play a crucial role in futureproofing financial systems against emerging threats.
+By embracing post-quantum cryptography, HSBC is taking a proactive approach to address the challenges of the quantum era.

 **Conclusion**

-HSBC's post-quantum VPN tunnel test is a significant step towards securing digital ledgers from future quantum computing threats.
-As quantum computing capabilities continue to advance, the adoption of PQC algorithms becomes crucial for safeguarding sensitive data in the digital landscape.
+HSBC's successful test of a post-quantum VPN tunnel marks a significant milestone in the fight against quantum computing attacks.
+By implementing PQC protocols, financial institutions can safeguard their digital assets and ensure the continued security and stability of the financial system in the face of future technological advancements.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)